 A tester shouldn’t be performing tedious, repetitive tasks like regression testing.
 And a robot shouldn’t be tasked with critical, creative tasks such as exploratory tests.

-Read How to use AI in test automation today - and how not to to learn more.
+Recommended reading: How to use AI in test automation today - and how not to.

 Being realistic about AI and its use shouldn’t be confused with being unambitious.